ivadomed/model-spinal-rootlets/README.md

 > You can stop when the progress.png reach a plateau (approx 250)

 Out nnUNet Dice score from `progress.png` was around 0.52.
-Now extract all image from D0a with `command line extract`.
+Now extract all image from D0a with `python extract_bids_subject.py --path-bids ~/BIDS --path-out ~/D0a --contrast T2w --suffix 0000`.

-Predict all the segmentation of D0a dataset with the model M1a with `nnUNetv2_predict -i PATH_TO:imagesTs -o PATH_TO:Out_directory -d DATASETID -c 3d_fullres --save_probabilities -chk checkpoint_best.pth`
+Predict all the segmentation of D0a dataset with the model M1a with `nnUNetv2_predict -i PATH_TO:imagesTs -o PATH_TO:Out_directory -d 001 -c 3d_fullres --save_probabilities -chk checkpoint_best.pth`

 Manually review the predicted labels.
 Note: subjects `sub-006-headNormal` and `sub-009-headNormal` have been dropped since they did not satisfy the quality.